jatin69/srijan-2018/articles/chatbots.md

 ### Customer engagement as E-commerce shopping assistants

 E-commerce offers great opportunities for experimenting with chatbots.
 From dealing with basic queries to complex shopping assistants, the industry is very receptive to chatbots and associated technologies. eBay has developed its bot to operate as a shopping assistant which operates via Facebook Messenger and helps in suggesting items based on customer's preferences.

 ### Chatbots in Data Analytics by gaining customer insights

 Data never sleeps and with the increase in social messaging, humongous amount of data is being generated every second.
-Chatbots are being used to analyse the type of questions asked by the customers and Companies are further using this to understand their customers' preferences.
+Chatbots are being used to analyze the type of questions asked by the customers and Companies are further using this to understand their customers' preferences.
 The advances in Machine learning and AI techniques enable the chatbots to automate the process and improve themselves by learning from previous conversations.

 ### But are these chatbots really that intelligent?

 How can one define the intelligence of a chatbot?
 Are these bots artificially intelligent?
 Definitely, chatbots are intelligent enough as they are able to process user needs.
 Their intelligence lies in the ability to handle any conversation with ease and responding like a human, which is primarily done using NLP (Natural Language Processing) and AIML (Artificial Intelligence Markup Language).

 In the era of marketing and business, where customer service is a key area, modern chatbots can prove to be of utmost importance by giving a faster solution to the customers' queries.
 As we move into 2018, chatbots will continue to be at the talking point of the business world, opening new realms of customer engagement, providing a more seamless experience and human-like performance.